Robert Gould Shaw Memorial: History

-The monument marks Shaw's death on July 18, 1863 after he and his troops attacked Fort Wagner, one of two forts protecting the strategic Confederate port of Charleston, South Carolina.
+The monument marks Shaw's death on July 18, 1863, after he and his troops attacked Fort Wagner, one of two forts protecting the strategic Confederate port of Charleston, South Carolina.
 Joshua Bowen Smith, a Massachusetts state legislator, led the effort to obtain authorization for the monument; others participating in its early planning included Governor John Albion Andrew, who had urged Shaw to take command of the 54th Regiment, Samuel Gridley Howe, and Senator Charles Sumner.
 The monument was meant to show the public's gratitude to Shaw and commemorate the events that recognized the citizenship of Black men.

 The Robert Gould Shaw Memorial after the completed restoration project in 2021.

 In celebrating Shaw, Saint-Gaudens depicted Shaw on horseback, while the Massachusetts 54th is depicted in bas-relief, thus creating a "stylistically unprecedented" and "hybrid" work that modifies the traditional Western equestrian monument.
 Saint-Gaudens would later draw upon this new model in his 1903 memorial to William T. Sherman in New York's Central Park.
 Each of the twenty-three Black soldiers is rendered with distinct, individualistic features that were based on those of live models hired by Saint-Gaudens.

 Fundraising for the monument, led by the survivors of the 54th Massachusetts Volunteer Infantry and emancipated Black people from Beaufort, South Carolina, began immediately after the battle, but funds were redirected because the Beaufort site was found unsuitable and local white people expressed resentment.

 The monument was vandalized in 2012, 2015, and 2017.
 On May 31, 2020, as part of the 2020 George Floyd protests, the back of the monument was vandalized with phrases such as "Black Lives Matter", "ACAB," and "Fuck 12".
 As part of a renovation plan, the front had been covered with plywood, which also received graffiti.
 In July 2020, the monument became a focus of discussion during the iconoclasm that took place as part of the George Floyd protests.

 Restoration of the monument began on May 20, 2020, and was completed in March 2021.
 The memorial was removed and taken to an offsite location for restoration.
 While the bronze sculpture was being cleaned and repaired, a new concrete foundation was built.
 The project cost $2.8 million and includes an augmented reality mobile app that assists visitors in experiencing the monument.
 New signage was added detailing the history of the Civil War, the 54th Regiment, and the monument itself, with QR codes for the AR app.

-In November 2023, a copy of the monument in the National Gallery of Art was damaged by an activist.
+In November 2023, a copy of the monument in the National Gallery of Art was damaged by a climate activist.